IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 ![Copy to workspace](../tutorial-images/copy-arch-form.png)

 For the balance of this tutorial, screen shots and available elements are the result of creating a copy of the **Digital Business Automation Reference** architecture.
+To follow along:

+___ Return to search

-(If you want to follow along and find this asset, return to search, enter *automation* in the search box and click on the magnifying glass.
-Then select the asset named *Digital Business Automation Reference*.)
+___ Enter *automation* in the search box and click on the magnifying glass.

+___ Select the asset named *Digital Business Automation Reference*.

+___ Click open and then click on the "copy" toolbar icon to start the copy operation.

-Note, your architecture (the new copy) needs to have a unique name in the system.
-So when making a copy, at least initially use a naming scheme involving your name, initials or client details.
-For the tutorial I created a copy named - "**DBA RA - GLC**".
+Note, your architecture (the new copy) needs to have a **unique name** in the system.
+So when making a copy, at least initially, use a naming scheme involving your name, initials or client details.
+For example for this tutorial I created a copy named - "**DBA RA - GLC**".

 ### Customize